backdrop-contrib/tinymce/README.md

 ## Known issues

-There's currently no builder tool for custom editor profiles.
-This module ships with three variants.
-But as it's simple JSON config, it might not be too hard to derive your own custom profile.

 As this integration module is new, there are currently no enhancing plugins available, yet (for Backdrop CMS).